mookkiah/docker-opendj/README.md

 2. The `o=gluu`, `o=site`, `o=metric` backends have not been replicated nor have entries

 Check the LDAP container logs to see the result and optionally run `/opt/opendj/bin/dsreplication status` inside the container.

+### Replication Using Advertised Address and Port

+**WARNING:** this feature is considered alpha and should be used with caution.

+By default, each container will open the following ports internally:

+- 1636/tcp (LDAPS port)
+- 4444/tcp (admin port)
+- 8989/tcp (replication port)
+- 7946/udp+tcp (Serf port)

+All replication communication is done via address that resolved from container's hostname (FQDN format; i.e. `opendj-0.opendj.gluu.svc.cluster.local`).

+If somehow we want to use another address and ports, it can be done by running the following steps on each container:

+1. Set the `GLUU_SERF_ADVERTISE_ADDR` envvar; i.e. `GLUU_SERF_ADVERTISE_ADDR=node1.example.com:30946`.
+Make sure there is port mapping between 30946 (node) and 7946 (container) for both TCP and UDP protocols.
+Note that `node1.example.com` address must be reachable from all containers.
+1. Set the `GLUU_LDAP_ADVERTISE_ADMIN_PORT` envvar; i.e. `GLUU_LDAP_ADVERTISE_ADMIN_PORT=30444`.
+Make sure there is port mapping between 30444 (node) and 30444 (container).
+1. Set the `GLUU_LDAP_ADVERTISE_LDAPS_PORT` envvar; i.e. `GLUU_LDAP_ADVERTISE_LDAPS_PORT=30636`.
+Make sure there is port mapping between 30636 (node) and 1636 (container).
+1. Set the `GLUU_LDAP_ADVERTISE_REPLICATION_PORT` envvar; i.e. `GLUU_LDAP_ADVERTISE_REPLICATION_PORT=30989`.
+Make sure there is port mapping between 30989 (node) and 30989 (container).

+Check the LDAP container logs to see the result of replication and optionally run `/opt/opendj/bin/dsreplication status -X` inside the container.

+## Serf Encryption Key

+Each Serf agent running inside the container requires same encryption key to communicate to each other.

+The key is resolved by the following order:

+1. Load from secrets (if any).

+1. Load from file (if any) where the absolute path is defined in `GLUU_SERF_KEY_FILE` environment variable (default to `/etc/gluu/conf/serf-key`).
+    The key size must be a 16, 24, or 32 bytes encoded as base64 string.

+    Example of valid key string:

+        # python 3.6+
+        python -c "import secrets, base64; print(base64.b64encode(secrets.token_bytes()).decode())"
+        # output: Z51b6PgKU1MZ75NCZOTGGoc0LP2OF3qvF6sjxHyQCYk=

+    This key will be saved to secrets.

+1. Load from `serf keygen` command.
+This key will be saved to secrets.